Deputy Shoots, Kills Mountain Lion That Kept Following Family On Trail Near Placerville

 PLACERVILLE (CBS13) — A deputy had to shoot and kill a mountain lion that was following a family and couldn’t be scared away, the El Dorado County Sheriff’s Office says.

-According to the sheriff’s office, a family – consisting of a couple, two small children in a stroller and two small dogs – called 911 to report on Monday that they were being followed by a mountain lion along a bike trail east of Placerville.
+According to the sheriff’s office, a family — consisting of a couple, two small children in a stroller and two dogs — called 911 on Monday to report that they were being followed by a mountain lion along a bike trail east of Placerville.

+“It doesn’t sound real when I tell this story,” said Nicole Pfingsten, who’s family was followed by the mountain lion.
+“We just started being very, very cautious approaching the area.
+That’s when the cat saw us.”

 The family and others tried yelling at the lion, but deputies say it kept on following.